apache/tac-website/README.md

-# tac-website
+# tac website staging

-This repository builds the TAC website
+The asf-staging branch is only used for storing the generated static website for previewing proposed changes to the website.

-How to build locally using Hugo coming soon.
+The preview site is at https://tac.staged.apache.org